 Usually, these bets are given in straight odds.
 The specified event will pay according to its likelihood of occurrence.

 With that said, bettors who took one of the two teams that appear in the Super Bowl might be hoping to cash in on a futures bet.
-It is likely that they made a bet at the beginning of the season, and are only one game from their wish coming true.
+It is likely that they made a bet at the beginning of or during the season, and are only one game from their wish coming true.

 Parlays are merely combination bets of one or more of the above betting types.
 The defining characteristic of this bet type is multiple events must occur for a decision on the bet.